yoctoproject/poky/documentation/test-manual/intro.rst

    different configurations, such as different init systems.
 The Autobuilder tests literally hundreds of configurations and targets.

-   -  *Sanity Checks During the Build Process:* Tests initiated through the :ref:`insane <ref-classes-insane>` class.
+   -  *Sanity Checks During the Build Process:* Tests initiated through the :ref:`ref-classes-insane` class.
 These checks ensure the output of the builds are correct.
 For example, does the ELF architecture in the generated binaries match the target system?
 ARM binaries would not work in a MIPS system!

 -  *Build Performance Testing:* Tests whether or not commonly used steps during builds work efficiently and avoid regressions.
 Tests to time